 Why do we experience perimenopausal rage?

-Any one of the 34 symptoms of menopause (brain fog, hot flashes, or sore breasts, to name a few) is enough to evoke at least a small spark of rage.
+Any one of the 34 symptoms of menopause (brain fog, hot flashes, vaginal dryness, weight gain, or sore breasts, to name a few) is enough to evoke at least a small spark of rage.
 After all, it’s easy to feel like your body is betraying you during this transition.

 The production of estrogen is linked to our levels of serotonin (AKA the “happy hormone”), a neurotransmitter that reduces anxiety.
 Progesterone (the “calming hormone”) may also influence our levels of GABA, a neurotransmitter that produces a calming effect when it binds to its receptors.
-As estrogen and progesterone fluctuate during menopause, your chances of experiencing mood swings, anxiety, and sleeplessness can fluctuate as well.
+As progesterone and estrogen levels fluctuate during menopause, your chances of experiencing mood swings, anxiety, and sleeplessness can fluctuate as well.